lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

     buf[16] = 0;
 ```

-The code above looks familiar...
-We have seen this code eariler for fetching the current date and time.
+Here's the code for fetching the current date and time.
+For more details check out the section "Advanced Topic: Get the Time in C" below.

-`update_watch_face` has one new unfamiliar line of code...
+After fetching the current date and time `update_watch_face` does this...

 ```c
     //  Set the label text